Improving the time to Release Products: Speeding Time to Market (TTM)

 Revision control during product development improves your time to market

-If you use paper, Excel or a shared drive to keep track of revisions, errors and confusion about where the most recent revision is located can be a common scenario that creates expensive problems.
-Are any of these familiar to you?
+If you use paper, spreadsheets, or a shared drive to keep track of revisions—errors and confusion about where the latest revision is stored can create quality issues, launch delays, and expensive rework.
+Do these conversations sound familiar to you?

 “Are you sure Bob put the latest revision up on the drive?”

 “I saw your order for the prototype parts yesterday morning, but did you see the updates posted last night?”